GuenterQuast/PhyPiDAQ/README.md

 ```
 <div style="page-break-after: always;"></div>

-The drivers for PicoScope oscilloscopes can also be installed from the repository of the vendor, which
-may be included as follows:
+The drivers for PicoScope oscilloscopes may also be installed from the repository of the vendor, which is included as follows:

 1. Open file /etc/apt/sources.list by `sudo nano /etc/apt/sources.list`.
     ![](./images/open_etc_apt_sources_list.png)